-- A cold wallet is completely segregated, is not connected to the internet and will be used for long term storage of Crypto Assets.
-The cold wallet will require two authorized signatories, as representatives of the Company, to verify any transfers from the cold wallet via video conference. - A warm wallet is connected to the internet, but not connected to the Company web application via API and does not require video verification to initiate transactions.
+- A cold wallet is completely segregated, is not connected to the internet and is be used for long term storage of Crypto Assets.
+The cold wallet requires two authorized signatories, as representatives of the Company, to verify any transfers from the cold wallet via video conference. - A warm wallet is connected to the internet, but not connected to the Company web application via API and does not require video verification to initiate transactions.
 The warm wallet is whitelisted directly to the hot wallet, meaning funds can only be transferred from the warm wallet to the hot wallet.
-The warm wallet will require manual review and verification from two authorized signatories. - A hot wallet is connected through the internet, is connected to the Company web application via API and all customer deposits and withdrawals are processed through the hot wallet.
-As thresholds are met, transfers will be reviewed and signed manually by one authorized signatory.
-The relevant thresholds include limits of 4 BTC per transaction, 30 BTC per hour, or 100 BTC per day.
+The warm wallet requires manual review and verification from two authorized signatories. - A hot wallet is connected through the internet, is connected to the Company web application via API and all customer deposits and withdrawals are processed through the hot wallet.
+As thresholds are met, transfers are reviewed and signed manually by one authorized signatory.
+The relevant thresholds include limits of 4 Bitcoin per transaction, 30 Bitcoin per hour, or 100 Bitcoin per day.